 All of the coffee grown in Bali is organic, because pesticides and insecticides and chemical fertilizers are strictly forbidden on the island.
-This one does have organic certification.
 Importers can either buy it as Blue Moon (the wet-hulled lots) or as Kintamani (the natural processed lots).
 This is the wet-hulled Blue Moon which is going to remind you of a Sumatra, but cleaner and more complex. (the unroasted beans have that nice blueish hue and are really quite beautiful -- always some of the nicest looking Indonesian coffee we see come through) Some real nice undertones in here with herbs like vanilla bean and cinnamon, a little bit chocolatey, a thick syrupy body, lingering but not earthy finish.
 It is a super dense bean that you can roast really dark without it turning to ash.
 It is like a really nice Sumatra, and one that has nicer looking green beans and an exotic story.

 This is always a popular bean with our green coffee hobbyists.
 It's easy to roast and a great mug of coffee.

-US Arrival: September 2019
+US Arrival: October 2023